xizon/uix-kit/README.md

 * Automatically generate a table of contents for each module comment of the name
 * Each module consists of SASS / SCSS, JavaScript and HTML files
 * Make a foundation for the React architecture
-* Compatible with Bootstrap 4.x
+* Compatible with Bootstrap 5.x (You could also remove Bootstrap's stylesheets)
 * Provides a common web page components and layouts
 * Using ES6 to import or export multiple modules, the third-party plugins could adopt pure file merger method and do not import and export
 * The complete directory of examples in order to develop a responsive website independently without Node.js dev environment